btcgdl/Ambrosia-POS/Contributing.md

-## **¿Cómo puedes contribuir?**
+## **How can you contribute?**

-¡Nos encanta la colaboración de la comunidad!
-Si quieres ser parte del futuro de los pagos con Bitcoin, puedes:
+We love community collaboration!
+If you want to be part of the future of Bitcoin payments, you can:

-- 🔍 **Revisar nuestro código** en [GitHub](https://github.com/btcgdl/Ambrosia-POS)
+- 🔍 **Review our code** on [GitHub](https://github.com/btcgdl/Ambrosia-POS)
-- 🐛 **Reportar bugs** o sugerir mejoras
+- 🐛 **Report bugs** or suggest improvements
-- 💡 **Contribuir con ideas** para nuevas funcionalidades
+- 💡 **Contribute ideas** for new features
-- 🧪 **Probar la beta** cuando esté disponible
+- 🧪 **Test the beta** when it's available
-- 🍴 **Haz un fork del repositorio** y envía tus Pull Requests (PRs) para proponer cambios
+- 🍴 **Fork the repository** and send your Pull Requests (PRs) to propose changes

 ---

-### **¿Cómo enviar un Pull Request?**
+### **How to submit a Pull Request?**

-1. Haz un fork del repositorio.
+1. Fork the repository.
-2. Clona tu fork en tu máquina local.
+2. Clone your fork on your local machine.
-3. Crea una rama para tu cambio.
+3. Create a branch for your change.
-4. Realiza tus modificaciones y haz commit.
+4. Make your modifications and commit them.
-5. Envía un Pull Request desde tu rama al repositorio principal.
+5. Send a Pull Request from your branch to the main repository.

 ---

-**¡Mantente conectado para más actualizaciones!**
+**Stay connected for more updates!**

-Síguenos en nuestras redes sociales y únete a la comunidad de desarrolladores y empresarios que están construyendo el futuro de los pagos con Bitcoin.
+Follow us on our social media and join the community of developers and entrepreneurs who are building the future of Bitcoin payments.